 Factsheets & Partner Letters

-Sign-on letter from 23 Members of Congress in support of fully funding our U.S. dues to United Nations Peacekeeping as part of the FY 2017 State/Foreign Operations Appropriations bill.
+Letter from 84 NGOs to Congressional leaders in support of fully funding our U.S. dues to the United Nations and United Nations Peacekeeping in FY 2021.

 From multilateral institutions to NGOs to corporations, the global community is joining the UN in this time of need to fight the pandemic.